pierwill/qubes-doc/developer/services/dvm-impl.md

 6.  create the `qubes_restore_complete` xenstore key.
     This allows the boot process in DisposableVM to continue.

-The actual passing of files between AppVM and a DisposableVM is implemented via qubes rpc.
+The actual passing of files between AppVM and a DisposableVM is implemented via the [Qubes RPC](/doc/qrexec).

 Validating the DisposableVM savefile
 ------------------------------------